-December 10, 2015 marks the 6th anniversary of my father’s death.
+December 10 will mark the sixth anniversary of his death.
 Army Lt.
 Col. Robert Alphonso Swett, Jr. Yes, I am a proud daughter and yes, I miss him terribly.
 But, I am not here to recount the significant accomplishments he achieved during his 82 years on this earth.
 Instead, I want to share some moments from the last weeks of his life.

 For many years, my dad suffered from multiple heath problems.
 His nemesis was chronic pain.
 Nerve pain that nothing touched.
 Even when he smiled, which he did easily and often, you could see the pain in his eyes or in the way he tucked his thumb in between his index and middle fingers.
 You could hear it when he hummed to himself as a form of meditation or when he cried out in the middle of the night.